jkeohan/scatterplot-workshop/module-5-adding-a-legend.md

 const chart = d3.select(".chart");
 ```

-In order to add some responsiveness to the svg we will set it's height\width to that elements defined width\height.
-D3 uses the .node() method to grab that elements properties and then we can use .clientWidth & .clientHeight to obtain those respective values.
+In order to add some responsiveness to the svg we will set its width/height to that element's defined width/height.
+D3 uses the .node() method to grab that element's properties and then we can use .clientWidth & .clientHeight to obtain those respective values.

 ```
 const node = chart.node();